City Hall, London (Southwark)

-City Hall is a building in Southwark, London which previously served as the headquarters of the Greater London Authority (GLA) between July 2002 and December 2021.
-It is located in the London Borough of Southwark, on the south bank of the River Thames near Tower Bridge.
-In June 2020, the Greater London Authority started a consultation on proposals to vacate City Hall and move to The Crystal, a GLA-owned property in Newham, at the end of 2021.
-The decision was confirmed on 3 November 2020 and the GLA vacated City Hall on 2 December 2021.
-The Southwark location is ultimately owned by the government of Kuwait.
+110 The Queen's Walk, formerly City Hall, is a building in Bermondsey, London that served as the headquarters of the Greater London Authority (GLA) between July 2002 and December 2021.
+Designed by Norman Foster, it is located on the south bank of the River Thames near Tower Bridge.
+The site, which forms part of the More London development, has been owned by the State of Kuwait since 2013.

+In June 2020, Mayor of London Sadiq Khan proposed a relocation of the GLA to The Crystal, a GLA-owned property in Newham.
+Khan confirmed the decision on 3 November 2020 and the GLA vacated City Hall on 2 December 2021.

 History

-City Hall was designed by Norman Foster and was constructed at a cost of £43 million on a site formerly occupied by wharves serving the Pool of London.
-It opened in July 2002, two years after the Greater London Authority was created, and was leased rather than owned by the Greater London Authority.
-Despite its name, City Hall is not in and does not serve a city (according to UK law), often adding to the confusion of Greater London with the City of London, which has its headquarters at Guildhall.
+The City Hall building was designed by Norman Foster and was constructed at a cost of £43 million on a site formerly occupied by wharves serving the Pool of London.
+It opened in July 2002, two years after the GLA was created, and was leased rather than owned by the GLA.
+Despite its name, City Hall did not serve a city (according to UK law).
+It had responsibilities over Greater London, which should not be confused with the City of London, which has its headquarters at the Guildhall.

 In June 2011, Mayor Boris Johnson announced that for the duration of the London 2012 Olympic Games, the building would be called London House.

 In November 2020, Mayor of London Sadiq Khan announced plans to vacate City Hall at the end of 2021 and relocate to The Crystal in the Royal Victoria Docks area of East London.
-Khan cited the high cost of rent as reasoning for relocating the Greater London Authority headquarters, stating that vacating the City Hall in favour of a property owned by the authority would save it £55 million over the course of five years.
+Khan cited the high cost of rent as the reason for relocating the GLA headquarters, stating that vacating City Hall in favour of a property owned by the authority would save it £55 million over the course of five years.

+In 2023, St Martins Property announced that the architectural firms of Gensler and LDA Design had completed a plan to redesign the unused structure as a mixed-use office and retail building.
+It was intended to replace the iconic spiral with leafy terraces and replace the glazing with different materials.
+The proposals were approved by Southwark Council in December 2024.
+Around 3,800 sqm of floor space - 452 sqm of office space and 3,300 sqm of retail space - would be added to the building, following straightening of the slant on its southern side, extending the footprint of the building by 14.2m.

+As of October 2025, the building was undergoing major demolition and refurbishment works to accommodate office and retail space, retaining the core of the building.